Harbor Square

 Harbor Square, formerly Shore Mall, is a shopping plaza (formerly a shopping mall) in Egg Harbor Township, New Jersey in the United States on U.S. Route 40/U.S. Route 322 originally known as "Searstown".
 The plaza is accessible from Exit 36 off the Garden State Parkway.
 The plaza is owned by Aetna Realty.
 The plaza has a gross leasable area of 337,423 ft², formerly 620,000 ft² when it was a mall, located on 73 acre of land.
-The plaza's anchor stores include Boscov's, Restaurant Depot and Proshot Pickleball.
+The plaza's anchor stores include Boscov's, Restaurant Depot, Spirit Halloweens Flagship Location, and Proshot Pickleball.

 History

-1968-1988
+1968–1988

 Shore Mall originally opened in 1968 as an open-air mall called Searstown.
 Original anchor stores included Sears, Grant City and a Pantry Pride supermarket.
 Between 1971 and 1974, the mall was enclosed and expanded, with regional up-market department store Steinbach being added as a fourth anchor store.
 A time capsule was buried next to the Steinbach store to be opened 100 years later on March 20, 2074.
 Grant City closed in 1976 when the chain declared bankruptcy; by the end of the year, JCPenney opened in the former Grant City space.
 Pantry Pride was subsequently replaced with Foodtown, and the mall was renamed Shore Mall.

 In 1987, Developer Kravco Company (Kravco Company LLC) and JCP Realty, the development arm of JCPenney, opened the new Hamilton Mall about 5 miles west on the Black Horse Pike (U.S. Route 40 and U.S. Route 322).
 This caused problems with the Shore Mall, because the Sears and JCPenney anchors moved to the Hamilton Mall.
 With the two anchors gone, Shore Mall underwent a fair sized renovation enclosing the still open-air portion between the two anchors as well as re-tiling the mall to its current blue and white color scheme.

 In 1988, Clover Discount Store, a discount chain owned by the Strawbridge's chain (now Macy's), opened in the former JCPenney/Grant City space, while Boscov's replaced the former Sears.
 Circuit City opened in the former Foodtown, which closed in the early 1990s.
 Steinbach went out of business in 1995 but was replaced in 1996 with Value City Department Store.
 Clover closed in 1997 when that chain also faced closure by its parent company, becoming Burlington Coat Factory a year later.